revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-15. Can you explain the Rest parameters in Typescript?
+15.Can you explain the Rest parameters in Typescript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Sometimes, we want to work with multiple parameters as a group, or we may not know how many parameters a function will ultimately take.
-In JavaScript, we have something known as arguments.
-Similarly, we have Rest parameters in typescript.
+- Sometimes, we want to work with multiple parameters as a group, or we may not know how many parameters a function will ultimately take.In JavaScript, we have something known as arguments.Similarly, we have Rest parameters in typescript.

-- Rest parameters are treated as a boundless number of optional parameters.
-The compiler will build an array of the arguments passed in with the name given after the ellipsis (…)
+- Rest parameters are treated as a boundless number of optional parameters.The compiler will build an array of the arguments passed in with the name given after the ellipsis (…)

 ```ts